 The first step should be always to have the tank replacement that you bought, according to your toilet type.

 The tank size should match toilet gaskets, to avoid gaps.
 You should push the tank-to-bowl gasket onto the bottom of the tank.
+Ensure the tank is close to your bathroom wall.

 Later, you have to slide the rubber washer onto each tank bolt.